 Sheela Dominguez, Executive Director of CTSI Strategic Operations

 Sheela Dominguez provides overall strategic support and leads the development of research collaborations between UM and other institutions.
 She has extensive experience with leading large grant and contract proposals, external reporting efforts, and strategic planning initiatives to develop and refine strategies to accomplish the CTSI’s mission, including disseminating best practices to ensure consistent application of strategic planning principles.
 She is responsible for the formulation of strategic plans and ultimately responsible for fiscal, evaluation tracking and impact metrics, project management oversight for various programs; and work collaboratively with the Director of Business Operations on the budget appropriation and oversight.

-Daru Lane Ransford, Director of CTSI Business Operations
+Daru Lane Ransford, Executive Director of CTSI Business Operations

 Daru Ransford provides overall operational support for the management of the Miami CTSI overseeing the daily operations and programmatic activities for the Institute.
 She has extensive operational and administrative experience including helping lead the large multidisciplinary team of the Miami CTSI.
 Daru serves as a liaison with the University’s operational administrative units such as human resources, information technology, space management, facilities, research administration and also central administrative units including faculty affairs, Dean, Provost and President’s Offices.
 Additionally she supports program leadership with other key stakeholder partnerships including our Hub partner activities and initiatives.